Lucyjpjones/lj-fscr/README.md

 - **Blog**
     - `sort and filter` functionality to allow users to easily find posts they are looking for.
     - `Card listings` have been used to display post image, title, author and date.

 - **Post Detail**
     - `Forms` used for posting user comments.
     - `crispy forms` used for elegant formatting.
+    - `Collapse` toggle used to display and hide blog references.
+    - `trash icon` with delete functionality used for deleting own comments.

 <ins>**Forum**</ins>

 - **Forum:**
     An interactive message board allowing users to add their own threads and comment on others.
     - A `table` has been used to display all the threads posted in the forum.
 Details include thread topic, number of replies, author and the date created.
+    - `Forms` have been used to allow the logged in user to add their own thread.

 - **Thread Detail**
     - `Forms` used for posting user replies.
     - `crispy forms` used for elegant formatting.

-- **Adding and Editing Thread**
+    - `trash icon` with delete functionality used for deleting own replies.
-    - `Forms` have been used to allow the user to add and edit their own threads in the forum.
+    - `Edit icon` with link to prefilled `Form` to allow users to edit their own threads.

 <ins>**Profiles**</ins>

 - **Profile**
     - `crispy forms` used for elegant formatting.
     - `Forms` used to display users personal details.
+    - Option for user to click 'update details' to save details to profile.
-    - A `table` has been used to display the user's order history displaying order number, order date and order total.
+    - A `table` has been used to display the user's order history including order number, order date and order total.
 There is also a button 'view order details' which links to the checkout success page showing the specific order details.

 <ins>**Authorisation**</ins>